fr123k/pulumi-wireguard-aws/README.md

 * build and AWS AMI image for wireguard (use packer)
 * configure the client ip addresses and public keys outside of pulumi so that a change doesn't need a full recreation of the wireguard VM only a restart of the wireguard systemd service would be needed.
+* use the pulumi log to print message on the terminal